hjdhjd/homebridge-unifi-protect/README.md

 ### What's not in this plugin right now

-Microphone support / two-way audio for UniFi Protect doorbell devices such as the [G4 Doorbell](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
-I'd love to get there with two-way audio, but we need further reverse engineering of the Protect API to do it, or an official API from Ubiquiti (this is unlikely to happen, so reverse engineering it is).
+Acoustic Echo Cancellation (AEC) support for two-way audio in UniFi Protect.
+We're most of the way there with two-way audio support, and hopefully AEC support can be reverse-engineered in the future.

-Currently, we support doorbell ring events, motion sensor, and incoming video.
+Currently, we support doorbell ring events, motion sensor, incoming video, and two-way audio.

-I hope to continue to work on this one to get two-way audio working.
-The game plan right now is to figure out how Protect is currently transmitting audio back to the doorbell and see how we can emulate it.
+I hope to continue to work on this one to get AEC working for two-way audio.
+[You can also read more on about two-way audio support here](https://github.com/hjdhjd/homebridge-unifi-protect2/blob/master/docs/Doorbell.md#doorbell-twoway).

 ## Documentation
 * Getting going